 Three eclipses in one lunar month.
 Some might argue that the calendar month is an artificial constraint.
-Rather, it may be more appropriate to use the lunar (or synodic) month, which is a natural unit of time.
-A lunar month refers to time period between successive new moons, or successive full moons.
-So if we choose to base the three-eclipses-in-one-month phenomenon upon the lunar month, then three eclipses last occurred in one month earlier this year, in 2013:
+It might be more appropriate to use a lunar (or synodic) month, which is a natural unit of time.
+A lunar month refers to the time period between successive new moons, or successive full moons.

 Although it is rare for three eclipses to happen in the same calendar month, it’s not that uncommon for three eclipses to occur in one lunar month.
 In fact, from the years 2000-2050, the three-eclipses-in-one-month phenomenon takes place a total of fourteen times.
 Six times, the lunar month features two solar eclipses and one lunar eclipse (2000, 2011, 2018, 2029, 2036 and 2047).
 Eight times, the lunar month presents two lunar eclipses and one solar eclipse (2002, 2009, 2013, 2020, 2027, 2031, 2038 and 2049).